jjneojiajun/kkbox/README.md

 Kaggle Competition - KKBOX Prediction.

 Basically, this project is predicting whether the user will churn or not.
 This is a binary classification problem.
-For myself, I build the Artifical Neural Network Model as well as a Random Forest after doing the feature engineering.
+For myself, I build the Artifical Neural Network Model, XGBoost and a Random Forest after doing the feature engineering.
 Using the code base, I managed to get into top 20% of the competition, a pretty exciting feat if i were to say so myself.

 The Data Files are huge and thus you can download them @ (https://www.kaggle.com/c/kkbox-churn-prediction-challenge)